SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 - **Smaller bonuses and penalties** *Draw Steel* is built around the roll of two ten-sided dice to produce three possible outcomes.
 On the surface, this might not seem that different from rolling a twenty-sided die and having two outcomes, but we’ve run the math.
 A lot.
 A bonus of +1 or penalty of −2 is significant in *Draw Steel*, much more so than in a typical d20 fantasy game.
 That means you should feel pretty good attempting most power rolls—the rolls you make to determine success out of combat—if you have a decent characteristic bonus on those rolls.
 And if you have a specific skill that applies to a power roll made as a test outside of combat, you’ll do even better.
 - **Our game has a lot of skills** Your character can make use of a long list of skills, but we don’t expect you to memorize that list.
 We get into why there are so many skills in the *Tests* chapter, but the short version is that we think having a lot of skills allows you to create more distinct and specialized heroes, which supports the sort of gameplay we want to see in *Draw Steel*.
 And skills in *Draw Steel* aren’t tied to characteristics.
 If you’re trying to lose someone in a crowd?
 You can use Presence to [[Hide]]!
 Why not?
 - **We won’t be able to point out every difference.** Beyond what’s noted here, don’t assume that these rules work like any d20 fantasy game you’ve played.
 We don’t have the space to point out every exception.
 So if you’re in doubt about how something works, put d20 fantasy out of your mind and read our rules without those assumptions, and you’ll find that things make better sense.
 If you’re still confused, stop by the MCDM Discord and ask.
 We’ve got tons of awesome community members ready to help!
 - **We don’t expect you to do everything to the letter.** This is actually one thing *Draw Steel* does have in common with d20 fantasy.
 This is a big book of rules!
-Don’t stress if you need to look something up or make a ruling about an edge case on the fly.
+Don’t stress if you need to look something up or make a ruling about an edge case on the [[Fly|fly]].
 If everyone’s having fun, you’re doing it right.

 ## THE BASICS